mirisuzanne/mia/content/speaking/talks/cascading-layouts.md

-  CSS layout techniques have come a long way since the early days of responsive design, but many websites are still using decade-old approaches that require more fragile code and more ongoing maintenance.
+  CSS layout techniques have come a long way since the early days of responsive design, but many websites are still using decade-old approaches, that require more fragile code and ongoing maintenance.
-  **Take your sites to the next level with this 3-session workshop on building more resilient and maintainable web layouts using modern CSS**.
 ---
 {% import "content.macros.njk" as content %}